brookejin/KaCHOW/results.md

 |10000|40000|100000000|
 |100000|500000| 10000000000 |

+Best case: The best is when the array can be continually cut in half, and when the array is either ascending or descending.
+The runtime is most similar to O(n).

-The rate at which the first two grows is similar to that of n^2, especially from array of size 10000 to that of 100000.
-ON the contrary, the one that partitions in the middle has one that is similar to nlogn.
-So worst case scenarios are one in which the partitions have to cut the array one by one, while the best is when the array can be continually cut in half.
+Worst case: The rate at which the first two grow is similar to O(n^2), especially from array of size 10000 to that of 100000.
+So worst case scenarios are one in which the partitions have to cut the array one by one, and where the array is either ascending or descending.

+Average case: The most likely case is when the array is randomly generated, and this runtime models O(nlogn) most closely.